KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 On our own characters, the Element does not fade out, but immediately disappears between frames.
 This allows us to more precisely measure Elemental durations: for example, there are precisely 720 frames between the Electro appearing above my health bar when I am shot by an Electro Shooter, and the Electro disappearing from my health bar when it times out.
 So it lasts exactly 720 / 60 = 12s.

-Enemy skills also "fix" the decay rate the same as our skills.
+Enemy Skills also "fix" the decay rate the same as our Skills.
 In this example, I am hit by a 2 unit Pyro, then 11 seconds later I am hit by a 1 unit Pyro.
 The Pyro aura lasts precisely 6 seconds from the point I am hit with the 1 unit Pyro.
 This matches the behaviour we see ourselves when going 2u -&gt; 1u; we have 1 unit still decaying at the 2 unit rate of 6s and 12s.[ ](https://youtu.be/cUWXy_PNO_E)

 [YouTube](https://youtu.be/cUWXy_PNO_E)

-Enemy skills follow the same reaction reductions we do.
+Enemy Skills follow the same reaction reductions we do.
 In this example, I use Hillichurl Shooters to perform a Reverse Melt on myself.
 The Pyro Shooter applies 2 Pyro to me, then the Cryo Shooter applies 2 Cryo.
 Since this is a Reverse Melt, the reduction is 0.5x2 so 1 unit reduced.
 The Pyro lasts a total of 4.5 seconds from initial application to falling off, so the Melt reaction reduced the timer by 7.5 seconds.
 This matches the behaviour for a 1 unit reduction.

 [YouTube](https://youtu.be/qjTTqPpujiM)